-78Human Rights Council, 'Elaboration of an international legally binding instrument on transnational corporations and other business enterprises with respect to human rights,' A/HRC/26/L.22/Rev.1 (24 June 2014).

-79 See Robert McCorquodale and Lise Smit, 'Human Rights Due Diligence: A Responsibility, A Defence or A Mirage?' in Surya Deva and David Bilchitz (eds) A Treaty on Business and Human Rights?
+44 On the developments towards a treaty in this area, see Human Rights Council, 'Elaboration of an international legally binding instrument on transnational corporations and other business enterprises with respect to human rights,' A/HRC/26/L.22/Rev.1 (24 June 2014); and Robert McCorquodale and Lise Smit, 'Human Rights, Responsibilities and Due Diligence: Key Issues for a Treaty' in Surya Deva and David Bilchitz (eds) A Treaty on Business and Human Rights?
 Exploring its Contours (forthcoming, 2016).
+45 Choc v Hudbay Inc, (2013) ONSC 1414, para 27.